ValentinMitran/ValentinMitran/README.md

 My name is Valentin and I'm a Full stack developer.
 Not gonna lie, I love coding.
 Actually, I feel sick if I go more than 3 days without coding.
 Yes, I even code when I'm on vacation.

-- :office_worker: I’m currently working at UNDISCLOSED as a Full stack developer, using the MERN stack and react native for mobile development.
+- :office_worker: I’m currently working at gym-o-matic as a Full stack developer, using the MERN stack and react native for mobile development.
 - 💻 I’m probably coding at the moment.
 - 😄 Fun fact, when I used to work as a back end developer with PHP I hated Javascript, but now....oh boy...I love Js!